Mobile menu

 Prince Consort's Dressing Room & Writing Room, Osborne House

-This figurine of a dancer depicts Marie Taglioni, one of the most famous ballet dancer of the romantic period.
+This figurine of a dancer depicts Marie Taglioni, one of the most famous ballet dancers of the romantic period.
 She is shown wearing the costume designed for the ballet La Sylphide, her most famous role, which was choreographed by her father, Filippo Taglioni, and premiered at the Paris Opéra in 1832.
+It was the first full-length ballet in which the dancers danced en pointe.

 Possibly acquired by Queen Victoria